Depression and the new science of sprituality

 Dr. Lisa Miller is the psychologist author of The Awakened Brain: The New Science of Spirituality and Our Quest for an Inspired Life.
 Her website gushes that ” It’s not just a book; it’s a movement.
 The awakened decision is the better decision.
 With an awakened perception, we are more creative, collaborative, ethical, and innovative.
 The awakened brain is the healthier brain.”

 Using lead researcher “Myrna Weissman’s multigenerational” study of depression, Dr. Miller added a question: How important is religion or spirituality to you?
 The author explains. ” We wanted to see how spirituality is associated with brain structure and how spirtuality correlated with risk for depression.”
-Depression and the new science of spirituality.

 The findings shocked Miller and her team.
 Brain scans of those who reported that spirtuality was “of high personal interest” revealed, “a healthier and more robust brain.
 And was thicker and stronger in exactly the same areas that weaken and wither in depressed brains.”
 Huge swaths of red showed in the healthy brain scans.